Get Started FAQs

 You can renew your books as many times as you wish, so long as they haven’t been recalled by another student.
 Log on to your Library account to do this.

 Books can be recalled at any time if they have been requested or reserved by another student.
 If this happens you will receive an email from the Library asking you to return it.

 During the Covid-19 Pandemic the Library introduced a fines amnesty.
 This will continue but may be subject to change.
 For the most up to date information make sure you are checking the Library website.

 You can return a book using the returns machine on floor 1 of the Library.

 You will need your University of Warwick Student card to access the Library.
 When you arrive at the Main Library follow the signage.

 There is lift access via the ground floor Café Library entrance on Library Road.
 Take the lift to the first floor.
 There are two alternative accessible entrances (if the lift is out of order).
 For more information on physical access to the Library including parking provision, lifts and toilets see the Accessibility.

 There are a limited number of PCs available in the main Library building and Learning Grids.
-Due to the current situation we recommend that you bring your own device to use.

 The Library Associates are Undergraduate student volunteers from multiple departments who provide Library tips and advice to students, signpost to Library services and feedback to the Library on what matters to you.
 The Library Associates recruit in Term 3 every year.